GERD Treatment in Brownsville, TX

 Gastroesophageal Reflux Disease (otherwise known as GERD) is a condition where the stomach’s acid consistently flows up into the esophagus, often causing heartburn among other possible symptoms.
 In more aggressive cases, the bottom of your stomach may become increasingly fragile or it can even create an opening for foreign stomach acids to flow through the body.

-Dr. Carlos A. Barba provides testing and treatment for GERD at his offices in Brownsville and Harlingen, TX.
-Learn more about GERD and call Dr. Barba today at (956) 621-4981 to schedule your consultation today!
+Dr. Carlos A. Barba provides testing and treatment for GERD at his general surgery centers in Brownsville and Harlingen, TX.
+Learn more about GERD and call (956) 621-4981 to schedule your consultation today!

 What are the Causes of GERD?